Fasa: Climate

-At the 2016 census, its population was 110,825, in 33,379 families. people of Fasa speak Persian language.
-There is also a significant Khamseh Arab minority in Fasa.
-Almost all of the people are Shia Muslims.

-According to a 1939 publication of the anthropologist Henry Field, 13,000 Circassians lived in Fasa.

 Economy

-Fasa is thriving in terms of agriculture.
-Fasa is known as the city of wheat.
+Fasa is thriving in terms of agriculture, and is known as the city of wheat.
 Due to the favorable climate, palms, walnut trees, and citrus such as oranges, tangerines, pomegranates, pistachios, almonds, and walnuts are common in this city.
 Cotton cultivation has also flourished in Fasa.

 Pastoralism is the second base of Fasa's economy.
 A variety of livestock and dairy products, wool, leather, meat, are the products of the city.

 There is also an under construction petrochemical project in the city.
 The construction stated in 2012 and after the complete operation, It will produce Low density polyethylenes.

 Souvenirs

 The "Fasaei bread" (نان فسایی) is the most significant and the main souvenir of Fasa city.
 Kilim, Gabbeh, Jajim, Lemon, Orange, Tangerine, Pomegranate, Walnut, Pistachio and handicrafts are other souvenirs of this city.